Melissa Manchester: Later career to present

 Manchester composed and recorded the soundtrack to the direct-to-video Lady and the Tramp II: Scamp's Adventure (2001).

 In 2004, Manchester returned with her first album in nine years, When I Look Down That Road.
 While touring to support the album, she was praised for her still "powerful voice" and for "reinventing [herself] while staying true to what made [her] popular."

 In April 2007, she returned to theater, starring in the Chicago production of HATS!
 The Musical, a show to which she and Sharon Vaughn contributed two songs.
 Also in 2007, she recorded a duet cover with Barry Manilow of the Carole King classic "You've Got a Friend" on Manilow's The Greatest Songs of the Seventies.
 In 2008, Manchester released a new single, "The Power of Ribbons", to digital retailers.
-Proceeds from othe single benefit breast cancer research.
+Proceeds from the single benefit breast cancer research.

 In 2011, an independent film named Dirty Girl was released with many of Manchester's songs used throughout the film, five of which made it onto the soundtrack.
 Manchester made a non-speaking cameo appearance as the pianist who accompanies the lead character's rendition of "Don't Cry Out Loud".

 In 2013, Manchester announced that she was recording her 20th studio album, You Gotta Love the Life, her first since When I Look Down That Road.
 She subsequently launched an Indiegogo campaign to raise funds to independently release the album.